-The World Investment Report 1994: Transnational Corporations, Employment and the Workplace (United Nations publication, Sales No. E.94.II.A.14), published by the United Nations Conference on Trade and Development, is the fourth in an annual series.
-The report has close to 500 pages and contains more than 100 tables and figures.
+The World Investment Report 1994: Transnational Corporations, Employment and the Workplace (United Nations publication, Sales No. E.94.II.A.14), published by the United Nations Conference on Trade and Development, Division on Transnational Corporations and Investment, is the fourth in an annual series.